-As digital privacy concerns have become a mainstream issue, large companies have begun to react and commit larger amounts of money and resources to open source projects as a way to crowd-source security development features.
-At FlashRouters we are on a mission to get consumers engaged in this process.
+At FlashRouters we are on a mission to get consumers engaged in digital privacy concerns.
 Users should understand the benefits of using open source platforms and the need to promote investments in open source technologies and projects.

-If we allow the best minds of the Internet a free look at the source codes of the platforms that run our lives, then this will largely prevent the government from inserting any backdoors or entry points into our personal networks.
-At a user level one of the best ways to establish a basic level of digital security is by installing open source firmware on the backbone of your home network, your wireless router.
+If we allow the best minds of the internet a free look at the source codes of the platforms that run our lives, then this will largely prevent the government from inserting any backdoors or entry points into our personal networks.

 "In open source, we feel strongly that to really do something well, you have to get a lot of people involved." -Linus Torvalds, Linux Creator

 Donations will be split between the DD-WRT team.